-Room temperature 15 to 30 degrees C Refrigerated 2 to 8 degrees C Frozen -20 to 0 degrees C
+- Room temperature 15 to 30 degrees C

+- Refrigerated 2 to 8 degrees C

+- Frozen -20 to 0 degrees C

-If a frozen specimen is required, it is essential to process, aliquot and freeze the specimen as soon as possible.
-Always freeze the specimen in appropriately labeled plastic aliquot tubes, available from the laboratory.
-Submit one plastic aliquot tube for each test.
-If duplicate tests are submitted on one frozen aliquot, Health Network Laboratories cannot guarantee that all requested testing can be completed.
+Frozen specimen requirements: It is essential to process, aliquot and freeze the specimen as soon as possible.

-Frozen specimens must be transported in the frozen state.
-Never allow frozen specimens to be transported without dry ice.
-Specimens, when readied for transport, should be completely inserted into the dry ice.
-Please indicate to the HNL courier which specimens must be transported frozen.
-Frozen specimens which have been allowed to thaw cannot be refrozen and are unacceptable for analysis.

-Place each blood collection vial, leakproof aliquot tube, or primary specimen container in a zip lock specimen transport bag available from HNL.
+- Always freeze the specimen in appropriately labeled plastic aliquot tubes, available from the laboratory. - Submit one plastic aliquot tube for each test.
+If duplicate tests are submitted on one frozen aliquot, HNL cannot guarantee that all requested testing can be completed. - Frozen specimens must be transported in the frozen state.
+Never allow frozen specimens to be transported without dry ice. - Specimens, when readied for transport, should be completely inserted into the dry ice.
+Please indicate to the HNL courier which specimens must be transported frozen. - Frozen specimens which have been allowed to thaw cannot be refrozen and are unacceptable for analysis. - 2.
+Place each blood collection vial, leak-proof aliquot tube, or primary specimen container in a zip lock specimen transport bag available from HNL.
 The bags are double pouched and biohazard labeled.
 The specimen should be placed in the sealable compartment and the completed requisition slip placed in the outer pouch to prevent contamination.
 Please ensure the containers and bags are properly sealed to avoid spills.

-24-HOUR URINE COLLECTION
+INSTRUCTIONS FOR 24-HOUR URINE COLLECTION